Dave Schultz High School Excellence Award Regional Winners Announced

 The DSHSEA was established in 1996 to honor Olympic and World champion Dave Schultz, whose career was cut short when he was murdered in January 1996.
 He was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 1997 and as a member of the United World Wrestling Hall of Fame in 2016.

-The award recognizes and celebrates the nation’s most outstanding high school senior male wrestlers for their excellence in wrestling, scholastic achievement, citizenship, and community service.
+The DSHSEA recognizes and celebrates the nation’s most outstanding high school senior male wrestlers for their excellence in wrestling, scholastic achievement, citizenship, and community service.

 Winners are evaluated and selected on the basis of three criteria: success and standout performances and sportsmanship in wrestling; review of GPA and class rank, academic honors and distinctions; and participation in activities that demonstrate commitment to character and community.

-The national winner of the DSHSEA will be announced on August 10.
-The regional winners of the Tricia Saunders High School Excellence Award (TSHSEA) are scheduled to be announced on Wednesday.
 The TSHSEA recognizes and celebrates the nation’s most outstanding high school senior female wrestlers for their excellence in wrestling, scholastic achievement, citizenship, and community service.
-The TSHSEA national winner will be announced on August 11.
+The TSHSEA national winner will be announced on May 2.

 The regions and the states that they are comprised of are: